 If you use the card wisely, it will be free, but there are some fees to be aware of.
 If you use an out-of-network ATM or a bank teller to withdraw cash, you may need to pay a fee, and if you check the balance of the debit card, at either an in-network ATM or an out-of-network ATM, you will be charged a small fee.
 (Instead, you can use your Web browser or a free mobile app to check your balance.)

 Some individuals whose income increased too much in 2019 were not eligible for a full stimulus payment, but they got one anyway since the IRS based the payment on their 2018 taxes.
-Those individuals should not have to pay back the payment.
+Those individuals will not have to pay back the payment.

 Those who earned little income and didn't need to file a tax return for 2018 or 2019 taxes had until November 21, 2020 to submit "non-filer" information to the IRS.
 If they did not, they may have to wait until 2021 to get their stimulus "recovery rebate credit" by filing a tax return for 2020 taxes.
-With the second round of stimulus payments, there is no option to add or change your bank account information.
+With the second and third round of stimulus payments, there is no option to add or change your bank account information.

 The IRS sends out Notice 1444 by mail within 15 days of making a direct deposit or sending a paper check.
 That letter will tell you the amount of your stimulus payment and how it was made.
 The letter also provides instructions on fixing issues with your payment.

-Updated January 28, 2021
+Updated April 5, 2021